Graves Disease in Children

 Increased urination or bowel movements, bedwetting

-Graves disease can be harder to diagnose in kids who are normally or only mildly hyperactive.
+Graves disease can be harder to diagnose in children who are normally or only mildly hyperactive.
 A parent may mistake a child’s behavior for hyperactivity or a psychiatric condition.

 The symptoms of Graves disease can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is Graves disease diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and medical history.
-He or she may also ask about your family’s medical history.
-He or she will give your child a physical exam.
-Your child may also have blood tests.
-These check for:
+They may also ask about your family’s medical history.
+Your child will have a physical exam and get blood tests to check for:

 Thyroid-stimulating hormone (TSH).
 A low level of TSH may mean hyperthyroidism.